bosbec/mobileresponseDocs/services/accountErrorNotifierDoc.md

-This service notifies the account administrator of errors that occur "behind the scenes" in Mobile Response.
+This service notifies the account administrator of errors that occur "behind the scenes" in Bosbec.

 **Overview**